Looking to start up a business in Texas? Learn the process and get help from Wood Edwards LLP.

 Texas law allows small corporations to agree to eliminate the board of directors and be governed by shareholders.
 Like limited partnerships, corporations have to file their own tax returns.

 Limited liability companies (“LLCs”) are currently one of the most popular business structures.
 Their flexibility and simplicity make them easier to operate than other structures, regardless of the number of owners.

 A Texas LLC can be managed by its owners, known as members, or by managers, who do not have to be owners.
 A group of business owners who plan to actively participate in the management of the business may choose to have a member-managed LLC.
-A manager-managed LLC may be preferrable for a group of owners who want nothing to do with busines operations and prefer to delegate management to a few knowledgeable decisionmakers with more expertise.
+A manager-managed LLC may be preferable for a group of owners who want nothing to do with business operations and prefer to delegate management to a few knowledgeable decision-makers with more expertise.

 One key benefit LLCs offer is that creditors are barred from seizing an owner’s ownership interest.
 Corporations do not provide shareholders with this protection.
 LLCs may elect to be taxed as partnerships, corporations or as sole proprietors.

 This business structure is the most recent business structure created by the Texas Legislature and is designed to provide flexibility to real estate investors.
 A series LLC is like an LLC containing separate subsidiaries called series, each of which can operate or hold assets independently of the other series.
 If the series are maintained in compliance with Texas law, the assets held by a business operating under one series are protected from creditors of a business operating under another series.

 This allows business owners with multiple rental properties who also act as property managers to house each property as well as its management business in separate series.
 Most other states do not recognize this type of business structure, so it is best used for property and services provided only in Texas.